PrunaAI/ai-efficiency-courses/README.md

 ## Setup

 You can easily setup your coding environment.
-In particular, most exercises are based on the `pruna` package for productive exploration of efficient AI topics.
-Further, some exercises require the `pruna_pro` package to address more advanced topics.
+Dependencies are specified in the `pyproject.toml`.
+More specifically, you can complete the exercises with the `pruna` package, and go further with the `pruna_pro`.
+While `pruna` enable productive exploration of efficient AI topics, `pruna_pro` package allow to address more advanced topics.

 1. **Environment Setup**
    ```bash